imagej/imagej.github.io/_pages/develop/github.md

 ## Finding a file – quickly

-After pointing the web browser to a specific repository, typing the {% include key content='T' %} key will let you type out parts of the file name and hit {% include key content='Enter' %} when the file in question is at the top of the list (you can also navigate the list using the cursor keys).
+After pointing the web browser to a specific repository, typing the {% include key key='T' %} key will let you type out parts of the file name and press {% include key key='Return' %} when the file in question is at the top of the list (you can also navigate the list using the cursor keys).

 ## Linking to specific lines

-Hitting the {% include key content='L' %} key lets you jump to a specific line (and modifies the URL which you can then send around to refer to that line).
+Hitting the {% include key key='L' %} key lets you jump to a specific line (and modifies the URL which you can then send around to refer to that line).

-After one line is selected already, you can select a line *range* by {% include key content='Shift' %}-clicking on the line number of the other end of the line range.
+After one line is selected already, you can select a line *range* by {% include key key='Shift' %}-clicking on the line number of the other end of the line range.

 ## Permalinks

 After you found the link for the file in question, it most likely refers to the current version of the file.

 However, once development advances, the file's contents might change in the meantime, or the file might even go away!
-To provide a link to a specific revision of the file, just hit the {% include key content='Y' %} key to modify the URL to a permanent link (it will then reference the exact commit, instead of a branch).
+To provide a link to a specific revision of the file, just press the {% include key key='Y' %} key to modify the URL to a permanent link (it will then reference the exact commit, instead of a branch).

 ## Ignore whitespace changes in diffs